NRCan/PlotFTIR/README.md

 ## Data Sets

 The package contains two datasets to provide example spectra for
-plotting: \* `biodiesel` is a set of diesels with 0 to 10 % FAMEs (biodiesel) content, plus two known and one unknown diesel spectra. \* `sample_spectra` is a set of random FTIR spectra which includes spectra of pure toluene, isopropanol, and heptanes, as well as white printer paper and a polystyrene film.
+plotting: \* `biodiesel` is a set of diesels with 0 to 10 % FAMEs (fatty acid methyl esters; biodiesel) content, plus two known and one unknown diesel spectra. \* `sample_spectra` is a set of random FTIR spectra which includes spectra of pure toluene, isopropanol, and heptanes, as well as white printer paper and a polystyrene film.

 An example of the `biodiesel` data set is below: